mattdw/mattdw.github.com/_posts/2012-5-2-rapid-coffee-postmortem.md

 ## The language itself

-CoffeeScript as a language is… underwhelming, actually.
-A few really nice features and shortcuts — the `(x)-> ` lambda syntax kicks the ass of `function () {}` — just don't quite manage to outweigh the quirks of the indentation rules and the feeling that there's three ways to do everything.
+CoffeeScript as a language is… slightly underwhelming, actually.
+A few really nice features and shortcuts (`function (x) {}`  just doesn't compare to the `(x) -> ` lambda syntax) just don't quite manage to outweigh the quirks of the indentation rules and the feeling that there's three ways to do everything.
 I really like `for x in xs`.
 I don't really use the list comprehensions (which [Andrew Brehaut][] had some things to say about), because I tend to use `map` and `filter` anyway.

 [Andrew Brehaut]: http://brehaut.net/blog/2011/coffeescript_comprehensions

 This is at least an order of magnitude more client-side code than I've ever written for a project.
 I was a bit surprised to discover that CoffeeScript has no more opinions on code structure than does Javascript (short a `class` syntax which I barely used.)
+Presumably it plays perfectly well with JS dependency-management systems and the like; I never tried.[^struct]

+[^struct]: The CoffeeScript is broken up into around 25 .coffee files, each containing a top-level namespace with all that module's exports, as per normal practice.
+That's about as much structure as there is.

 In hindsight, I would have been better served learning a suitable framework/library for this project than a new language.
-CoffeeScript is just a less-typing way to do exactly what I've always done in the browser, which in this case has turned out to be six thousand lines of semi-tamed code with a tendency towards spaghetti.
+CoffeeScript is just a less-typing way to do exactly what I've always done in the browser, which in this case has turned out to be six thousand lines of semi-modular code with a tendency towards spaghetti.

 Less typing seems like a good idea (and it may have saved my butt given the early schedule of this site — a two month sprint), but I